Liver disease can cause a strong body odor, but just what does this mean?

 You may have read online references to “body odor” when it comes to liver disease, but not much more information than that.

-I asked Dr. Fine: When liver disease causes a change in body odor (regardless of type of odor), what part or parts of the body does this come from?
+When liver disease causes a change in body odor (regardless of type of odor), a specific region of the body emits this.

 “This is a late sign of liver failure.
 Individuals who are experiencing this body odor are in bad shape and should’ve already been seen by a liver transplant hepatologist and surgeon.”